wp-plugins/related-youtube-videos/readme.txt

 1. The widget backend for customizing the video request.

 == Changelog ==

+= 1.4.0 =
+* New attribute: preview.
+Set to 'true' will display preview thumbnail images and only load (and play) the video when such an image has been clicked.

 = 1.3.2 =
 * Issues fixed with relation="postTitle" and id attribute.